Results

 A law and economics approach in the current animals-as-property realm could be the most efficient way to gain protections for the billions of farmed animals that need them now.
 The wealth maximization theory allows for this because it recognizes human valuation of nonhuman interests.
 However, evidence shows that a market failure exists because of the discord between public will and animal industry practices.
 Where human valuation of nonhuman interests is underrepresented in the market and, therefore, a market fix is needed through legislation, animal advocates should evaluate the legislation’s economic impacts.
 In the case of a ban on gestation crates, as may be the case elsewhere, legislation may actually prove to be economically efficient, and thus gain the support of those who would not otherwise back such legislation.

-Overview of U.S. Animal Welfare Act David Favre Animal Legal & Historical Center
+The Nature of Treaties David Favre Animal Legal & Historical Center

 Pages